The lucky ones have an eternally flowing spring that bubbles with non-stop creativity and inspiration.

 I am curious.
 Do some artists see the world in a way that others cannot?
 It is true that most of us are inclined to look without truly seeing all that there is before us.We process only about half of what we see.

 A strong sense of identity is evident in the work of some of the greatest artists.
-Self-confidence is unmistakable in their art while other’s minds seemed to be in a state of turmoil.I think that one thing they had in common was a genuine belief in their art, if you do not believe in your art, no-one else will.
+Self-confidence is unmistakable in their art.
+One thing they have in common is a genuine belief in themselves.
+If you do not believe in your art, no-one else will.

-There is undoubtedly something magic that some artists have that make the rest of us gasp in wonder and admiration?
-They are different and stand apart.
+There is undoubtedly something magic that some artists have that make us gasp in wonder and admiration.

 Conformity Kills Creativity